• Skip to main content

 Is wifi available?
 No (Complimentary WiFi is available at Degnan's Kitchen near the Yosemite Valley visitor center (bandwidth is limited)

 Is firewood available for purchase?
-Yes, You can buy charcoal and firewood at most stores within Yosemite.
+Yes, you can buy charcoal and firewood at most stores within Yosemite.

 Amenities at each Tuolumne Meadows Lodge Tent